About my photography hobby

 the whole city, and photographing Indian religious

-together, cruising downtown at sunset to capture the reflections
+engineer, we went together on many photography sessions, cruising downtown at sunset to capture the reflections

 of the last glows of light on the skyscrapers.
 Our photos were